· 28 May 2019 ·

 [My four-week trip to the Eighty Years’ War]

 In 1574, the Dutch Revolt was six years old.
-I was twenty-four.
-I was in Flanders, in a hurry.
-I was on a mission.
+I was twenty-four, in Flanders, in a hurry.
+On a mission.
 Probably nothing you’ve read about, if you’ve read anything.
 Most of the little that’s been written is ridiculously wrong.

 Time for the truth, never so old but told anew.